MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/get-errno.md

 ### Parameters

-[out] `pValue`
+*pValue*
 A pointer to an integer to be filled with the current value of the `errno` variable.

 ## Return Value

 Returns zero if successful; an error code on failure.
-If `pValue` is `NULL`, the invalid parameter handler is invoked as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
+If *pValue* is `NULL`, the invalid parameter handler is invoked as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
 If execution is allowed to continue, this function sets `errno` to `EINVAL` and returns `EINVAL`.

 ## Remarks